Burges Salmon Bristol Office

 On the tech-front, juniors are said to be using “AI more and more” with an opportunity to do a seat in legal tech.
 Plus we hear the business solutions team promotes lawtech potential and offers clients “bespoke legal app solutions”.
 “We have lots of tools available, regular IT training and a team dedicated to developing our legal tech offering,” explains one spy.

-The firm is pushing to cut their emissions down 50% by 2030 and have started a BSustainable committee to promote Green Week and other environmentally conscious events throughout the firm.
+The firm is pushing to cut their emissions down 50% by 2030 and a BSustainable committee has been established to promote Green Week and other environmentally conscious events throughout the firm.
+The Bristol office also plays host to a colony of bees supported by a local business and last year’s inaugural honey harvest yielded 100 jars of the golden stuff!

 Deadlines